 Listening can sometimes be one of the more difficult skills.
 Here is a great website which is specially for your level, called Elementary Podcasts by the British Council.
 There are lots of texts to listen to and you can also download the mp3 files and save them on to your computer, mobile phone or mp3 player.
 Special packs are available with activities to do and the tapescripts.

+Now, think about your future.
 Here you are some questions to answer:

 1) What are you going to do with your life?